 I dreamed of the North Pole solo but I was far from ready for such a mammoth challenge.
 I had nightmares about thin ice, polar bears, being stranded, and switched my thinking to Greenland.
 My intuition paid off and in mid-1995 I made a multi-disciplinary expedition across the icecap.
 My team paddled part way down the east coast in white-water kayaks, then used them as sleds to cross the icecap.
 But I had a secret weapon up my sleeve.
 At the time I lived in a Melbourne suburb that was close to the foreshore and almost daily I could look out of my lounge room window and see kites bobbing around in the sky.
 One day I introduced myself to the kite buggyers playing there and to cut a long story short, my team took a quiver of Quadrifoil traction kites to Greenland and we covered almost half the crossing using wind-power.
 It was the birth of traction kite travel in the polar regions.

-An exciting kite-ski crossing of the South Patagonian Icecap followed in 2000 before tackling the big one, the North Pole.
+In 2002, together with Jon Muir I embarked on my first Arctic Ocean expedition, from Siberia to the North Pole.
 Due to poor ice conditions we started 30km offshore but it was everything I imagined.
 Committing, remote, cold, icy, and exceedingly difficult.
 We had a polar bear encounter, immersions, frostbite, lost and broken equipment, and yet we endured it all - 900+km in 58 days - and found ourselves at the top of the earth's axis on April 30, my 40th birthday.
 I've been back to the North Pole almost every year since.

 From 2004 guiding took over my life, a natural pairing of polar adventuring and outdoor education, and I loved every moment, every trip, every participant.
-I've since been to both Poles more than 20 times combined, and, as of July 2016, have many more to come.
+I've since been to both Poles more than 30 times combined, and have many more to come.
 In 2011, together with an international team of guides, I launched the International Polar Guides Association, of which I am its President and a Polar Expedition Guide.